How to use

 Month helps guide season and general conditions.
 It does not mean Outset knows the exact weather for your trip.

-• how much time is spent moving vs exposed vs inside
+• how much time is spent waiting or moving slowly outside

-If they are realistic, the output becomes much more useful.
+If the trip is described realistically, the guidance becomes much more useful.

-The report is designed to be read as a whole, not as separate blocks.
+The report is designed to work as a connected plan, not as separate blocks.

 Summary